Naegleria: Life cycles

 Naegleria has 3 different life cycle stages: amoebae, cyst, and flagellate.

 The amoebae stage is the feeding stage and has blunt pseudopodia (lobopodia) that give the cell an overall irregular, yet generally cylindrical shape.
 The overall size is usually around 10–20 um at this stage.
-The pseudopodia are actin based extensions of the body and form at irregular regions of the cell.
+The pseudopodia are actin driven extensions of the body and form at irregular regions of the cell.
 Movement occurs in this stage via extending the pseudopodia, and having the cytoplasmic internal contents follow subsequently.
 As the feeding stage of the organism, pseudopodia are also used to engulf prey, such as bacteria.
 This is also the stage that the organism spends the most time in, and also the reproductive phase.
 Reproduction occurs here by binary fission and it can reproduce every 1.6 hours on a bacterial diet.
 Reproductive division involves promitosis, or intranuclear mitosis, which does not occur with nuclear envelope breakdown.
 Sexual reproduction has not been observed in this genus but the genes for meiosis do exist in the genome.

 The cyst stage is a double walled spherical stage.
 The double wall consists of a thick endocyst and a thin endocyst.
 The cyst contains usually 2-8 pores (often depending on the species) and is formed when conditions become adverse, such as residing in non optimal temperature.
 Cysts are favourable as they are naturally resistant to environmental hardships.
 When adverse conditions are restored to normal, the organism can escape the cyst through the pores in its amoeboid form.
 Cysts have been observed to be formed in all but one species where the ability to form a cyst is inhibited by a bacterial parasite.

 The flagellate stage consists of two flagella which are induced by de novo assembly of a primarily microtubule cytoskeleton from a former actin based cytoskeleton (from the amoeboid form).
 The microtubule skeleton is prominent along with the development of basal bodies.
 The entire flagellar structure consists of 200 proteins.
 Division of the organism does not occur in this life stage, although two species have been found to divide as an exception.
 There is no cytostome (feeding groove) present suggesting that feeding occurs primarily in the amoeboid stage via phagocytosis.
 There is a single nucleus which is near the flagellar root.
 The flagellated stage is typically encountered when the genus needs to move to a more desirable location, which is often encountered when conditions are not optimal.
 Therefore, this flagellated stage is transient and the organism usually reverts to the amoeboid form within an hour, with transformation taking about 100 minutes.
 The reversion to the amoeboid form can be induced by changes in ionic concentration of the water it resides in (such as placing it in distilled water); during which transformation the cell disassembles its microtubules.
 Notably, five species have never been observed in this flagellate life stage.